 Starting up conversations about your menu with your Facebook fans:

 After your Facebook fans have had the chance to view your food truck menu, ask them what they think about it.
-Facebook’s polling feature is a useful way to garner feedback about your menu from both potential new and existing customers.
+Facebook’s polling feature is a useful way to get feedback about your menu.
+Because of this, this data will come from both potential new and existing customers.

 Sharing photos from Facebook on Pinterest and Instagram:

-Posting your food truck menu on your Facebook page gives you more reasons to sell the menu with pictures.
-Post new food and drink photos from your menu on your Facebook page and cross-promote them on Pinterest and Instagram, as well.
+Posting your food truck menu on your Facebook page gives you more reasons to sell it with pictures.
+Post new food and drink photos from your menu on your Facebook page.
+Now you can cross-promote them on Pinterest and Instagram.